AliAdam/Snakey-List/README.md

 # features
 1 - suport drag and drop
 2 - cash the data to a local json file
+3- add and delete from the lis
+4- load image async
+5- network call simulation using local json file

 ```
 if you want to use this layout in your project just copy this files to your project